xiaohk/notes/content/note/how-to-make-taps-happy.md

 ### 8. Wrap everything in `CJK*` if you have Chinese/Japanese/Korean characters

-TAPS would suggest you wrapping the entire document inside the CJK UTF8 environment.
+TAPS would suggest you wrap the entire document inside the CJK UTF8 environment.

 For example, instead of applying CJK\* locally like: